OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos7_kvm.rst

 Step 3.
 Basic Usage
 ===================

-.. warning:: All the operations in this section can be done using Sunstone instead of the command line.
+.. note:: All the operations in this section can be done using Sunstone instead of the command line.
 Point your browser to: ``http://frontend:9869``.

 The default password for the ``oneadmin`` user can be found in ``~/.one/one_auth`` which is randomly generated on every installation.